NoraLoose/noraloose.github.io/_pages/research.md

 </figcaption>
 </figure>

-Hybrid climate modeling, which combines machine-learned parameterizations with a climate model’s traditional dynamical core, is an exciting research field.
+Hybrid climate modeling, which combines machine-learned (ML) parameterizations with a climate model’s traditional dynamical core, is an exciting research field.
 I specialize in hybrid ocean modeling using both offline and online approaches.
 The key difference between these approaches is how the ML model is trained:

 * **Offline approach:** The ML model is trained on precomputed data from high-resolution simulations before being implemented in the model.
 * **Online approach:** The ML model is trained concurrently during the full climate simulation, requiring the underlying physical model to be differentiable.